randix/KioskContacts/README.md

 ### Kiosk Contacts Files

-The files contain either configuration information (*settings.txt*) or text and fields for the subject and body of the mail message or of the iMessage message.
+The files  in the *Kiosk Contacts* folder contain either configuration information, i.e. *settings.txt*, or text and fields for the subject and body of the mail message or of the iMessage message.
 The fields will be replaced by either configuration information or by fields from the form data.
+This is described below in the Substitions section.

-The files in *Kiosk Contacts* folder are:
+The files in the *Kiosk Contacts* folder are:

 #### README